jedimatt42/teensyUSBtoXT/README.md

 ### Issues

-I did not implement any buffering yet in the adapter.
-XT keyboards typically have a small buffer.
-Presently you must type slowly enough for this to work.
-I will implement a small buffer to combat that, as well as attempt to improve the output frequency.

 I have not paid any attention to caps-lock and other lock keys as of yet.

-Some XT keys are horribly complex when using a 101-key style keyboard.
+Some XT keys are rather complex when using a 101-key style keyboard.
 They have to change numlock state and act like the numpad keys, and then restore numlock state.

-I'm having trouble comprehending what the reference material says to do with Pause,Break,Print Screen and SysRq.
-But I'll figure it out.